- CHIKV is a virus mosquitoes can transmit.

 - If you get chikungunya once, you most likely won’t get it again.

-Chikungunya is a virus that is transmitted by mosquitoes.
+Chikungunya is a virus that mosquitoes transmit.
 Also known as CHIKV, the virus was first detected in 1952 in southern Tanzania.
 The name means “to become contorted” in the Kimakonde language.
-The name alludes to the stooped appearance of chikungunya sufferers with joint pain, which is one of the symptoms of the infection.
+This name refers to the stooped appearance people get when they have this virus.
+This occurs due to joint pain.

 - muscle pain